gramster/typescore/README.md

 that scores for top-level modules would be reasonably representative of the packages all-up.

-<packages> should have one package name per line.
-It can be a CSV file with
-the package name as the first column, in which case other columns will be included in the SCOREFILE output ('extra_columns').
+\<packages\> should have one package name per line.
+It can be a CSV file with the package name as the first column, in which case other columns will be included in the score file output ('extra_columns').
 A typical extra column might be the package rank on PyPI downloads.